What’s car insurance for state employees?

 What are the consequences of driving without car insurance as a state employee?

 Everyone knows that driving without insurance presents a risk.
 Since car insurance is what will pay injury claims, damage claims, or in some cases your vehicle repairs, you need to acknowledge that being uninsured can be a costly mistake.
+Even if you feel like you’ll never need insurance services because you’re a careful driver, being a state employee means you might be required to have it.

 Aside from being a mistake that can lead to some serious wage garnishments, failing to carry the coverage you legally must have can affect your employment status with the state.